Blog Title

 • Logic.
 Requirements include those related to out-of-sequence conditions, schedule calculation settings, leads, lags, and allowable types of relationships.

 • Activity Coding and SDEF.
-A predefined activity coding structure needs to be applied so the schedule can be converted into a SDEF file and uploaded into USACE’s Resident Management System (RMS), which is their project management system.
+A predefined activity coding structure needs to be applied so the schedule can be converted into a Standard Data Exchange File (SDEF) and uploaded into USACE’s Resident Management System (RMS), which is their project management system.

 • Schedule Submission.
 This process includes a status review and agreement between the contractor and government, the contractor’s draft schedule submission, the Periodic Schedule Update Meting, the contractor’s final schedule submission through RMS, government review, and issuance of the progress payment.

 These examples are only a handful of the requirements.
-As the contractor developing the schedule or the government performing the reviews, ensure your scheduling resources are trained and ready to work with these requirements – early on in the project too.
+As the contractor developing the schedule or the government performing the reviews, ensure your schedule folks are trained and ready to work with these requirements – early on in the project too.

 The Preliminary Project Schedule is the first schedule due to the government, 15 calendar days after Notice to Proceed (NTP).
 This is followed by the Initial Project Schedule, due 42 calendar days after NTP (these durations may be customized though from the standard specification).